EunbiYoon/EunbiYoon/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a software engineer in LG Electronics.
-- 🌱 I'm programming Python & Java full stack web development fields.
+- 🌱 I'm programming Python full stack web development fields.
-- 👯 I’m looking to collaborate on Python and Java microservice architecture.
+- 👯 I’m looking to collaborate on Python microservice architecture.
-- 📫 How to reach me: yebport@gmail.com
+- 📫 How to reach me: yebcode@gmail.com
 - ⚡ Nice to meet you.